kapiljhajhria/kapiljhajhria/README.md

 - **Program: Full Stack Online Course**
 - **Period: Oct 2019 - Jun 2020 (9 Months)**

 The first three months of this course was a full-time online class focused on mobile app development.
-The remaining six months involved part-time study of full-stack web development and part-time paid work experience on Upcover Insurance app/McLaren Times (see above).
+The remaining six months involved part-time study of full-stack web development and part-time paid work experience on McLaren Times (see above).

 I successfully passed 3 out of 3 course modules:
 - Flutter App Developed